kilfour/QuickMGenerate/README.md

 The generator will generate an IEnumerable<T> of `int number` elements where T is the result type of the extended generator.

+###A 'Component'.
+Use the `.Component()`, extension method.

+Once a component is defined, from then on it is automatically generated for any object that has a property of the components type.

+*Note :* The Component 'generator' does not actually generate anything, it only influences further generation.

 ###Replacing Primitive Generators
 Use the `.Replace()` extension method.